alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - death benefits payable upon the death of a contributor

-All employers are required by law to deduct CPP contributions from pensionable earnings paid to their employees, and to remit these deductions, along with the employer’s portion, to the CRA.
-The employer matches the employee’s contributions dollar for dollar.
+All employers are required by law to deduct CPP contributions from pensionable earnings paid to their employees, and to remit these deductions, along with the employer's portion, to the CRA.
+The employer matches the employee's contributions dollar for dollar.

 *Example:*